Maximizing the properties of carbon fiber and

 other reinforced fiber materials

-TFP method enables the free arrangement of fibers to create unique materials
+TFP process enables the free arrangement of fibers to create unique materials

 Molding preforms from CFRP generally involves use of unidirectional tape or sheet materials.
 However, reinforced fibers have pronounced anisotropic characteristics, i.e., they provide strength only in the direction of the fiber’s orientation, so to maximize the material’s properties, fibers need to be oriented along the lines of principal stress.
 While such conventional unidirectional tape and textile materials are sufficient when the stresses are oriented at 0° or 90°, they are extremely difficult to use on hollow, spiral, radial, and other more complex shapes, creating major challenges both in terms of manufacturing and strength.